 Student budgets can only include costs of attendance for the individual student.
 Additional living allowances for married students or students with children are not included.

 Following is a brief description of how these budgets are derived.
 Budgets are based on a two-semester academic year and vary according to academic classification and residency status:

 Fees for undergraduate students are based on an average of 30 credit hours of 0-4999 level courses.
 Graduate tuition fees are based on 24 class hours from 5000-9999.
 Students enrolled in professional programs in dentistry, medicine, veterinary medicine, pharmacy, and certain MBA programs pay block fees.

-On- and off-campus transportation costs allow for four round-trips to Miami by personal automobile per two semesters.
+On- and off-campus transportation costs allow for three roundtrips to Miami by personal automobile per two semesters.

-The personal budget is based on the U.S. Department of Labor’s established personal costs for one person.
-This includes laundry, toiletries, and minor miscellaneous expenses.
+The personal budget is based on the U.S. Department of Labor’s established personal and clothing costs for one person.
+This includes laundry, toiletries, cell phone, and minor miscellaneous expenses.

 Cost of the federal student loan origination fee – only students who borrow will incur loan origination fees.